 Of the 74,896 DB 600 series engines, 42,405 DB 605 engines were produced, more than any other model.

 Transferred from the U.S. Air Force Museum.

-Type: Inverted V, 12 cylinders, liquid-cooled, in-line geared drive
+Type: Reciprocating, inverted V, 12 cylinders, liquid-cooled, geared drive

 Power rating: 1,100 kW (1,475 hp) at 2,800 rpm